Tutorials

 You may continue with your generated rules, or you may copy/paste the below version into your Rules area in order to keep your system synchronized with this tutorial (as these steps use LLM-based transformations, the exact outputs will vary with each run.)

-; an unsatisfied assertion means that no choice of unknown variables can do so.
-This means that a satsified assertion may indicate the truth of the rule it describes, but cannot guarantee it.- Prove Compliance - Orient each assert so that proven compliance produces an unsatisfied result.
+True; an unsatisfied assertion means that no choice of unknown variables can do so.
+This means that a satisfied assertion may indicate the truth of the rule it describes, but cannot guarantee it.- Prove Compliance - Orient each assert so that proven compliance produces an unsatisfied result.

 assert noDiscrimination {{ Not(landlordRefusedSection8) }} # When landlordRefusedSection8 is true (a violation), assert becomes UNSAT